p2pu/learning-about-learning-circles/modules/Courses/_posts/2019-01-01-the-state-of-online-education.md

 ---
-title: "The State of Online Learning"
+title: "The State of Online Education"
 ---
-# The State of Online Learning
+# The State of Online Education

 All learning circles come together around a common interest, supported by some free learning materials (usually an online course).
 The quality of free, online learning materials is a mixed bag, to say the least, so in this section we’ll outline some ways to search for high quality online courses, even if you aren’t an expert on the topic.